zorp-corp/sword/README.md

-# Ares
+# Sword

-A redesigned Mars for the Urth/Mars Urbit runtime.
-Currently WIP.
+A Nock runtime.

-Read the [proposal](docs/proposal/proposal-nock-performance.md) and [hypotheses](docs/proposal/hypotheses.md) for an overview.
-Before branching or opening a PR please review the [contribution guidelines](CONTRIBUTING.md).

 ## Installation